trustnote-org/how-to-code/documentation/english/API10.md

 # TrustNote 2.0 API

-Version 1.0, requests for comments only
+Version 1.0, requests for comments only.

 Last modified on Oct 25, 2018

 ## 1. Payment related requests